 Why You Should Always Avoid Insurance Coverage LapsesNovember 15, 2018

 An insurance policy is almost definitely low on the list of enjoyable annual purchases.
 Whether you own a business, a home, a car, or other kinds of valuable property, it’s very likely that you either have, or will need, an insurance policy.
 Sometimes insurance buyers either forget to pay their insurance bill and their policy cancels because of it or they elect to let a policy lapse because of a seasonal business or another reason.
+But, you should avoid insurance coverage lapses.

 There are times when it is in your best interest to cancel or non-renew an insurance policy that is no longer needed, but it is important to determine that it is definitely not needed before doing so.
 There are significant impacts and ramifications for having lapses in insurance coverage that might come back to haunt you in the future.
 Here are a few things to consider before you let your coverage lapse and why you should always avoid insurance coverage lapses: